locationtech/spatial4j/CONTRIBUTING.md

 also makes the history of a change harder to analyze after the fact.
 If a patch contains unnecessary whitespace or other formatting changes a reviewer will ask for them to be removed.

-### Import entire project history
+### Viewing the entire project history

-This is not so much a guideline as a recommendation but it is recommended that developers import the pre LocationTech history of the project into a local clone.
+(Optional) We recommended that developers do this step to be able to view the pre-LocationTech history of the project.
 This can be achieved with the following command after the repository has been cloned:

     git fetch origin refs/replace/*:refs/replace/*